XDWiki/XDWiki.github.io/pages/bootstrap.md

 #### Summary
 1. Bootswatch provides themes built on top of bootstrap, downloadable for free.
-2. Contains a large number of themes such as flat, slate, papaer, etc.
+2. Contains a large number of themes such as flat, slate, paper, etc.
 3. If you want your site to be different from the regular bootstrap site, this is a good options.

 #### Pros